Ara Mina: Career

 Her most recent television stint was for GMA's Pinulot Ka Lang sa Lupa and was also part of the movie My Ex and Whys starring Enrique Gil and Liza Soberano.
 She staged a teleserye comeback on ABS-CBN in Araw Gabi after doing anthology roles with the channel.
 In the late 2019 until the end of 2022, she is known for her role of Ellen Padua in FPJ's Ang Probinsyano.

 Politics

+In 2009, she announced running for councilor of Quezon City's Second District, in a move to follow the political legacy of her family.

 On October 7, 2024, Ara Mina filed her certificate of candidacy to run for 2nd district councilor of Pasig in 2025, under Lakas–CMD.
 She was named part of the ticket of mayoral candidate Sarah Discaya, who ran under Unyon ng mga Gabay ng Bayan (UGB).
 She subsequently lost the election, placing tenth.

 Personal life

 The eldest of 9 children, she grew up in Marikina with her mother, Francis Marie Klenk, and stepfather, Romeo Reyes.
 At 18, she met and was acknowledged by her biological father, Chuck Mathay, a former congressman from Quezon City.
 Actress Cristine Reyes is her half-sister through her mother, while San Juan councilors Cris and Macky Mathay are her half-brothers through her father.

 Mina has one child with former Bulakan Mayor Patrick Meneses.

 On January 13, 2021, she was engaged to Businessman Dave Almarinez, CEO of the Philippine International Trading Corporation and former Laguna Provincial Board member.
 They were married in a wedding ceremony in Baguio on June 30 later that year.

 Mina supports children with birth defects through the Ara Mina Foundation, which she founded in 2007.
 Her youngest sister, Princess Klenk, was born with Down syndrome, and was the inspiration behind this cause.